Orville Nix

 Orville Orhel Nix (April 16, 1911 – January 17, 1972) was a witness to the assassination of United States President John F. Kennedy in Dallas, Texas on November 22, 1963.
-His filming of the shooting, which only captured the last few seconds of it, is considered to be nearly as important as the film by Abraham Zapruder.
+His filming of the shooting, which only captured the last few seconds of it, but shows the grassy knoll in its entirety, is considered to be nearly as important as the film by Abraham Zapruder.

 Background

 Nix was born in Texas, the son of Myrtle (née Mabra) and James Allan Nix.
-He was reported to have only a fourth grade education and later worked as an air conditioning engineer working for the General Services Administration in Dallas.
-He was married to Ella Louise Robison in 1938 with whom he had one son, Orville, Jr.
+He was reported to have had a fourth grade education and later worked as an air conditioning engineer for the General Services Administration in Dallas.
+He was married to Ella Louise Robison in 1938 with whom he had one son, Orville Jr.